Agricultural research means economic development for South Dakota

 As a land-grant institution, South Dakota State University, home to the South Dakota Agricultural Experiment Station, has an enduring mission of practical, responsive research to help improve the farms and ranches, businesses and lives of South Dakotans.
 Research often starts on the SDSU campus, but for the science to ultimately reach out to real-life needs, researchers also work on SDSU research stations strategically located across the state.

 Rangeland accounts for 59% of South Dakota’s land area.
-The SDSU Range and Livestock Research Station is in the heart of our state’s rangeland.
+The SDSU Cottonwood Field Station is in the heart of our state’s rangeland.
 For nearly 100 years, work at this station has focused on cow-calf management and range research.
 Recently, scientists addressed water quality issues during persistent drought.
 SDSU scientists now use this 2,640 acre facility as a heifer development station.
 Heifer care and management during the first year of production have great impact on the lifetime productivity of the animal, and this research will help future generations of ranchers increase the overall profitability of their herd.

 23738 Fairview Rd.